reasonml/ReasonNativeProject/README.md

 ##### Native Dependencies:

 This project demonstrates how `esy` allows depending on native packages that are hosted on `opam`.
-The `@opam-alpha` prefix tells `esy install` to dynamically fetch these dependencies from the official `opam` service.
+The `@opam` prefix tells `esy install` to dynamically fetch these dependencies from the official `opam` service.
 There is no mirror involved - it's pulling from `opam` directly.
 Once someone pushes a package to `opam`, you have immediate access to it from your `package.json` - no one needs to convert it to `esy`.

 ```json
 {